RattleyCooper/Oyster/README.md

 A server/oyster shell plugin is written exactly like a client plugin, except the `run` method takes a `Server` instance as the first argument instead of a `Client` instance.
+The `Server` instance uses a method called `send_command` to send data to the `Client` instead of `send_data` or `server_print`.

-A shell plugin only runs if you are in the `Oyster>` shell.
+A `shell` plugin only runs if you are in the `Oyster>` shell.
 A server plugin runs on the server-side just before a command is sent to a client.
-This enables all sorts of additional functionality.
+This enables all sorts of additional functionality like sending commands to all of the connected clients at once.
+The `Server` uses the `ConnectionManager` to manage all of the connected `client`s.
+Documentation on the `ConnectionManager` will be coming soon.

 The `client_plugins/Get.py` file is what handles the `get` command sent from the server.
 The `server_plugins/Get.py` file handles the